jasminetealady/love_of_tea/README.md

 ## Usage

-Type love_of_tea in your terminal to run.
+Type loveoftea in your terminal to run.

 ## Development